Mário Moinhos

-Mário Jorge Moinhos Matos (born 13 May 1949), known as Moinhos, is a Portuguese former footballer who played as a forward.
+Mário Jorge Moinhos Matos (13 May 1949 – 7 November 2023), known as Moinhos, was a Portuguese footballer who played as a forward.

 Club career

 Born in Vila Nova de Gaia, Porto District, Moinhos started playing professionally in 1969, with Porto-based club Boavista FC.
 After two solid last seasons, especially 1972–73 when he scored 15 goals in 29 games to help his team to the seventh position, he moved to Primeira Liga giants S.L.
 Benfica.

 During his four-year spell in Lisbon, Moinhos appeared intermittently but did contribute 57 matches and 20 goals from 1974 to 1976, eventually helping Benfica to three consecutive national championships.
 In 1977 he returned to Boavista, where he remained three further seasons.

 Moinhos finished his career after four years with S.C.
 Espinho, retiring at the age of 35 after the end of the 1983–84 campaign with his side being relegated.
 In the following decades he would again work with Boavista, in its coaching departments, while also being undermined by health problems and poor finances.